 - Royal College of Nursing have a 24 page leaflet.

 - Royal College of Obstetricians and Gynaecologists has a leaflet but do not do Easy Read ‘due to limited resources’.
 They would be pleased to see another organisation use their information to create one.
+They have produced their leaflet in large print and audio versions here.

 - Royal College of Paediatrics and Child Health has a webpage.